ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 ##### Calculate R-Squared

-To calculate r-squared, we use the following code where we pass in our *predicted* outputs for the test set (y_pred), as well as the *actual* outputs for the test set (y_test)
+To calculate R-squared, we use the following code, where we pass in our *predicted* outputs for the test set (y_pred), as well as the *actual* outputs for the test set (y_test).

 ```python